 The second of the two design features that make Proof Animation compatible with other software is that it is a post-processing animation package.
-That means it runs after the simulation has executed.
+Post-processing means that it runs after the simulation has executed.
 Both the layout and trace files must exist before invoking Proof Animation.
 They cannot be written and read concurrently.

 Two great advantages result from the postprocessing approach.
-First, PC hardware resources are not shared between the simulation and the animation.
+First, PC hardware is not shared between the simulation and the animation.
 This leaves the entire CPU for running the animation.
-Second, it provides the abilities to jump back and forth in time during the animation playback and to speed up or slow down the viewing speed.
-These features make it easy to identify and investigate unusual system behavior.
+Second, it provides the abilities to jump back and forth in time during the animation playback, to speed up or slow down the viewing speed, or show all or a specific portion of an animation.
+These features make it easy to investigate unusual system behavior or highlight points of interest.